VaanaCZ/LANVP/README.md

 </table>

 ## Windows Installation
+V-Patch works on any licensed version of L.A.
+Noire (both Steam & R* Launcher) including builds **2617**, **2663** and **2675** (current version).

 Installing the patch is very simple:

 1. Get the latest release from [GitHub](https://github.com/VaanaCZ/LANVP/releases)
-2. Extract the archive.
-3. Copy the contents into the game's folder (same location as LaNoire.exe).
-Do not forget to extract the plugins folder!
+2. Extract the contents of the "L.A.Noire" directory into the root of your L.A.
+Noire installation (same location as LaNoire.exe).

-Done.
-No special setup required.
+3. Done.
+No other special setup is required.

+> Disclaimer: Do not forget to extract all of the files, including the "plugins" directory.
+If this step is missed, then V-Patch will not be loaded.

 ## Linux (Lutris & Steam Proton) Installation